 – Be aware of the state’s Medicaid plans and federal guidelines (set minimum requirements) before billing.

 – Follow compliances and use the correct HCPCS codes, along with appropriate modifiers (document the causes).

 – Apply National Correct Coding Initiative (NCCI) edits for all claims (mandated by PPACA).

 – Include ‘balance billing’ and ensure that Medicare is the last payer source.

-– Balance bill a Medicaid patient, their family or their power of attorney for any unpaid balance once Medicaid has paid what they allow under the Medicaid fee schedule.
-This means that the provider must adjust off the leftover balance once any applicable charges for a copayment, deductible or coinsurance is met (aapc.com).
+– Balance bill a Medicaid patient, their family, or their power of attorney for any unpaid balance once Medicaid has paid what they allow under the Medicaid fee schedule.
+This means that the provider must adjust off the leftover balance once any applicable charges for a copayment, deductible, or coinsurance are met (aapc.com).